babinyurii/recan/README.md

 # RECAN
 RECAN is a Python library to test DNA sequences for recombination events using distance plots.
-It generates the same distance plots as the RAT[1] and Simplot[2].
 It is intended to be used in the Jupyter notebook.
+It generates the distance plots similar to that created by such tools as RAT[1] and Simplot[2].

 ## Requirements
 To use RECAN, you will need: